-Puppy vaccinations are one of the most important things you need to know as a new dog owner.
+Puppy vaccinations are one of the most important things you need to know about as a new dog owner.
 Without puppy vaccinations administered in a correct and timely manner, your pet is at risk of contracting infections, many of which can even be life threatening.

 How many vaccinations does a puppy need